neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 ## Data Management and Sharing

- This course will introduce current best-practices in neuroscience data management and recent standardisation initiatives.
-The primary take-away from this course will be to leave with a strong schema in mind for clean organisation of experimental project data.
+ This course will introduce best-practices in neuroscience data management and cover recent standardisation initiatives.
+The primary take-away from this course will be to leave with a strong schema in mind for clean organisation of experimental data.

 Full details can be found on the [course webpage](https://software-skills.neuroinformatics.dev/courses/data-management.html)